MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-compute.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

-This article describes how to plan your System Cemter 2016 - Virtual Machine Manager (VMM) compute fabric.
+This article describes how to plan your System Center 2016 - Virtual Machine Manager (VMM) compute fabric.
 The VMM compute fabric consists of the VMM library, virtualization hosts, host groups, and other infrastructure servers.

 ## Plan the VMM library